 In particular, beaked whales are one of the marine mammals that are often found beached due to sonar testing.
 Prior to the 1960s, beaked whale strandings were extremely rare.
 But once the 60s rolled around, the Navy started to use mid-frequency active sonar (MFAS) to detect submarines.

 And from the 60s onwards, whales washing up on beachings became a very common occurrence.
-The paper recently published is a summary of what was discussed at a 2017 meeting of beaked whale experts in the Canary Islands and revealed that sonar distresses beaked whales so much that the marine mammals ends up with nitrogen bubbles in their blood very similar to what divers would call decompression sickness or the bends.
+The paper recently published is a summary of what was discussed at a 2017 meeting of beaked whale experts in the Canary Islands and revealed that sonar distresses beaked whales so often that the marine mammals ends up with nitrogen bubbles in their blood very similar to what divers would call decompression sickness or the bends.
 The nitrogen can cause hemorrhaging and damage to whales vital organs.

 The big question that was brought up was how an animal that lives in the ocean and is adapted to perform deep water dives for hours at a time can obtain decompression sickness?
 Well simply, the sonar is so powerful, the animals dive deep too quickly causing the sickness.